DylanCS1/s1_manager/README.md

 > Search is not Case Sensitive

 Process:
-1. Input a FROM and TO date in the format of yyyy-dd-mm
+1. Input a FROM and TO date in the format of yyyy-mm-dd
 2. Input a search term (string)
+3. Click Search to see filtered results
-3. Click Search, then Export to save the results to CSV
+4. Click Export to save all results to CSV

-### Upgrade Agents from CSV
+### Upgrade Agents

 Bulk upgrade agents from a named endpoint list in a CSV file.